sagemath/trac_to_gh/Issue 9239.md

 # Issue 9239: delete the (ridiculous) method __copy__ from matrix0.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9239

 Original creator: was